What you need to know

 Graduate students — your major department determines to what extent subjects are acceptable for credit toward the requirements of your advanced degree.
 Credit is considered with all other academic information in reviewing your application and in formulating your degree program.

 Some key points to remember:

 - You cannot receive transfer credit for subjects used to fulfill a degree at another institution.

 - Transfer credit requests must include an official transcript showing work and final grade.

-- If the transcript is in a language other than English, you must provide a translation, either by a licensed translator or self-translated and certified by a faculty member from Global Studies and Languages.
+- If the transcript is in a language other than English, you must provide a translation from a licensed translator.

 - Additional approval, beyond that of the transfer credit examiner, is required for HASS and CI transfer credit.
 See below.

 - Transfer credit requests for advanced degrees at MIT are considered special cases and are rarely approved.